DCRT-LUMC/exonviz/paper.md

 called **codons**.
 It is important to realize that exon boundaries and codon boundaries do not coincide, *i.e.* a codon can span two exons.
 If the codon boundaries of adjacent exons are not aligned, an often detrimental **frame shift** is introduced.
-Taking exon boundary reading frames, or simply **exon boundary frames** into account is crucial when considering the effect of mutations and when designing genetic therapies.
+Taking exon boundary reading frames, which we will call **exon boundary frames** into account is crucial when considering the effect of mutations and when designing genetic therapies.